Elisabeth Olin: Early career

 Elisabeth Olin, then called Betty Lillström, debuted at the age of seven at Bollhuset in 1747 the part of Alfhild in Syrinx, called Sweden's first native Opera comique.
-She was a popular child actor and described ad a valuable member of the theater.
+She was a popular child actor and described as a valuable member of the theater.
 After the season of 1754–54, the Swedish language opera theater was dissolved when the royal Bollhuset localities were given to the French theater which was favored by the queen.
 The Swedish theater split into two travelling theaters, and Elisabeth Olin and her parents joined the Stenborg Troupe.

 She was given singing lessons by Petter Stenborg, the leading actor of the Stenborg Troupe, and lessons in clavecin and music theory by Ferdinand Zellbell the Younger, conductor of the Royal orchestra.
 Elisabeth Olin is believed to have been active as a professional concert singer since at least the late 1750s.
 She was a popular singer at the concerts regularly performed at the Riddarhuset during the 1760s, where her earliest performance is noted to have taken place in a concert by her mentor Zellbell in 1761.
 A noted performance was on a concert directed by Francesco Uttini in 1769, when she was described as a very popular concert singer, who was appreciated by the nobility, often performing on private concerts.

 On 19 November 1769, Johan Gabriel Oxenstierna commented: